andrew/ultimate-awesome/README.md

 - [defi-derivatives](https://github.com/0xperp/defi-derivatives) -  A hopefully comprehensive guide to the defi derivative landscape.
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [awesome-phpstorm](https://github.com/WyriHaximus/awesome-phpstorm) - A curated list of amazingly awesome PHPStorm plugins, resources and other shiny things.
+- [awesome-workflow-automation](https://github.com/dariubs/awesome-workflow-automation) - A curated list of Workflow Automation  Software, Engines and Tools.
 - [awesome-machine-learning](https://github.com/onmyway133/awesome-machine-learning) - 🎰 A curated list of machine learning resources, preferably CoreML.
-- [Awesome-Efficient-Reasoning](https://github.com/hemingkx/Awesome-Efficient-Reasoning) - Paper list for Efficient Reasoning.
 - [awesome-llm-game-agent-papers](https://github.com/git-disl/awesome-llm-game-agent-papers) - A Survey on Large Language Model-Based Game Agents.
 - [awesome-notion](https://github.com/spencerpauly/awesome-notion) - A curated list of awesome Notion related things.
 - [awesome-tdd](https://github.com/unicodeveloper/awesome-tdd) - :book: :articulated_lorry:  Curated list of awesome resources: books, videos, articles about using TDD(Test Driven Development).